CMSgov/ab2d-lambdas/README.md

 - builds all lambdas with the buildZip task
 - init terraform using the terraform docker image
-- Sets up a lockstack docker image
+- Sets up a localstack docker image
 - Applies the terraform that facilitates running lambdas

+Running start.sh multiple times is the correct way to deploy changes.
+You can pass clean to start.sh to run gradle clean
+- ./start.sh clean

 ## Stop

 In the root directory run
-./start.sh
+./stop.sh

 This script will

-- destroy localstack infrastructure
+- destroy localstack infrastructure (if the localstack container is still running)
-- stop the locakstack docker image
+- stop the localstack docker image
-- delete terraform lock files
+- delete terraform lock files (if this is not done start.sh can fail on future runs)

 ## Deploy